BCAAs: benefits, dosage, contraindications

 Cirrhosis ✪✪✪✪✪

-A small clinical study shows that taking BCAAs at a rate of 14.4 grams per day for 12 months does not improve survival or liver function in patients with advanced liver cirrhosis but decreases the number of hospitalizations and the prevalence of cachexia and improves quality of life compared to the control group.
+A small clinical study shows that taking BCAAs at a dose of 14.4 grams per day for 12 months does not improve survival or liver function in patients with advanced cirrhosis, but reduces the number of hospitalizations and the prevalence of cachexia and improves quality of life compared with the control group. rnrn

 Posologie

-Clinical research conducted in patients taking antipsychotic medications shows that taking a drink containing 222 mg/kg of BCAAs, three times a day for 3 weeks, reduces tardive dyskinesia symptoms (involuntary repetitive movements generally secondary to neuroleptic use) by 30% to 60% compared to placebo.
+Clinical research conducted in patients taking antipsychotic medications shows that taking a drink containing 222 mg/kg of BCAAs, three times a day for 3 weeks, reduces tardive dyskinesia symptoms (repetitive involuntary movements usually secondary to neuroleptic use) by 30% to 60% compared with placebo. rnrn

 Posologie